peterwittek/somoclu/src/Python/doc/source/reference.rst

    Class for training and visualizing a self-organizing map.

+    Attributes:
+        codebook     The codebook of the self-organizing map. bmus         The BMUs corresponding to the data points.

    :param n_columns: The number of columns in the map.
    :type n_columns: int.
    :param n_rows: The number of rows in the map.